-31. If Urgent Medical Attention is Required During the Service
+Identifying that Medical Attention is Required During the Service

-If, when providing services, you are made aware of a physical or mental health condition that requires either urgent medical attention or contact with the Client's normal treating practitioner, you should act accordingly.
+If, when providing services, you are made aware of a physical or mental health condition that requires either contact with the Clients' normal treating practitioner (i.e. the GP), or urgent medical attention, you must act accordingly.

 For example:

-- arrange for immediate hospital assessment or treatment and/or urgent consultation with the Client's usual practitioner and ensure the Client has transport there - inform the Client of any urgent findings, your proposed response and get their consent - if the Client experiences a mental health crisis, and urgent care is needed to keep the Client safe, the Provider will contact Acute Mental Health services.
+- If a client has been identified as having a mental health condition, ensure the GP is aware of this, especially if there is a risk of harm. - if the condition requires urgent attention, arrange for immediate hospital assessment or treatment and/or urgent consultation with the Client's usual practitioner and ensure the Client has transport there - inform the Client of any urgent findings, your proposed response and get their consent - if the Client experiences a mental health crisis, and urgent care is needed to keep the Client safe, the Provider will contact Acute Mental Health services.